ministryofjustice/moj-frontend/docs/get-started/installing-with-npm.md

 If you compile Sass to CSS in your project, your build tasks will already include something similar to the above task - in that case, you will just need to include add `includePaths` to it.

-After resolving the import paths you can import MOJ Frontend by using:
+After resolving the import paths you can import MoJ Frontend by using:

 ```CSS
 @import "@ministryofjustice/frontend/moj/components/button/button";